iamscottxu/openBSE/README.en.md

 A high-performance JavaScript bullet-screen (danmaku) engine.
 1000+ at the same time

 ## Summary
 This is a high-performance JavaScript bullet-screen (danmaku) engine and it is very simple and easy to use.
-This bullet-screen engine support use CSS3, Canvas 2D, and WebGL to render bullet-screen.
-This bullet screen engine can render top, bottom and backward bullet-screen.
-Use Canvas 2D can render at lest 1000 bullet-screens at the same time. (some times can render 1600 ullet-screens at the same time)
+This bullet-screen engine can render bullet-screen by using CSS3, Canvas 2D and WebGL.
+This bullet-screen engine can render top, bottom and backward bullet-screen.
+Using Canvas 2D can render at lest 1000 bullet-screens at the same time. (some times can render 1600 ullet-screens at the same time)

 ## Contact
 If you have any issue please write [issues](https://github.com/iamscottxu/BulletScreenEngine/issues).<br/>
 E-mail：[scottxu@scottxublog.com](mailto:scottxu@scottxublog.com)

 ## Copyright
 This project is an open source project and it is use MIT License.
-If you want to read License, please click [here](https://github.com/iamscottxu/BulletScreenEngine/blob/master/LICENSE).
+If you want to read this license, please click [here](https://github.com/iamscottxu/BulletScreenEngine/blob/master/LICENSE).